-Aldi offer the highest graduate starting salary at £44,000, which rises in stages to £73,450 after four years in the role.
+- Aldi offer a graduate starting salary of £44,000, which rises in stages to £81,415 in year five.

 Will I be offered a job afterwards?

-The knowledge and skills you learn on retail graduate programmes also equip you for roles in a number of other sectors including hospitality and events management, IT (if you've taken a programme in technology) and transport and logistics (if you've completed a supply chain or logistics scheme).
+The knowledge and skills you learn on retail graduate programmes also equip you for roles in a number of other sectors including hospitality and events management, IT (if you've taken a programme in technology), accountancy, banking and finance (for those who’ve completed a finance scheme) and transport and logistics (if you've completed a supply chain or logistics scheme).